 Earning a degree in permaculture at the master’s level can take anywhere from 1-5 years depending on the program and individual timeline of the student.

-There are a number of variables that impact the time it takes to complete an online master’s degree – especially one as technical as permaculture and sustainability.
-Programs that are engineering or natural science based generally require the student to have a strong background consisting of a related undergraduate degree or at minimum a group of foundational courses.
+There are several variables that impact the time it takes to complete an online master’s degree – especially one as technical as permaculture and sustainability.
+Programs that are engineering or natural science-based generally require the student to have a strong background consisting of a related undergraduate degree or at minimum a group of foundational courses.
 For example, some programs require students to have degrees in biology, zoology, environmental science, and related fields.
 Some programs will accept students provided they have completed courses in biology, cell biology, chemistry, and the like.
 Students without these requirements will have to spend considerable time taking these courses to qualify.
 It should be noted that some programs add these courses into the curriculum for those with no background in sustainability.

 Some programs offer an accelerated option that can be completed in 12-18 months.
 These programs are typically designed for mid-career sustainability professionals with at least 5-10 years of experience.
 Non-accelerated programs take 2-3 years to complete and can even be done on a part-time basis taking one course at a time.